dougeby/IntuneDocs/intune/security-baselines.md

   *(To use this baseline your environment must meet the prerequisites for using [Microsoft Defender Advanced Threat Protection](advanced-threat-protection.md#prerequisites))*.
   - [Preview: Microsoft Defender ATP baseline](security-baseline-settings-defender-atp.md)

+  > [!NOTE]
+  > The Microsoft Defender ATP security baseline has been optimized for physical devices and is currently not recommended for use on virtual machines (VMs) or VDI endpoints.
+Certain baseline settings can impact remote interactive sessions on virtualized environments.
+For more information, see [Increase compliance to the Microsoft Defender ATP security baseline](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-machines-security-baseline#compare-the-microsoft-defender-atp-and-the-windows-intune-security-baselines) in the Windows documentation.

 You can continue to use and edit profiles that you previously created based on a preview template, even when that preview template is no longer available for creating new profiles.

 ## Prerequisites